Characterization of the Polarization Beam Response of SPT-3G Using Point Sources: Results

-When measured against only the point source covariance, the C25 best-fit parameters lie at a distance of $5.9\sigma$, while the point source best-fit values lie at a distance of $4.0\sigma$ from the C25 posterior.
-Each analysis thus rules out the other's central value, yet the combined constraint allows a compromise solution at $p=0.06$.
-If not a statistical fluctuation, one possible interpretation is that the $\betapol$ parameter in the power spectrum analysis may have absorbed non-beam systematics.
-Alternatively, the mild tension may reflect a limitation of the $\betapol$ sidelobe model.
-A physically motivated beam model that exhibits depolarization at low multipoles, where the power spectrum analysis has greatest sensitivity, while remaining consistent with the temperature beam at the high multipoles probed by point sources, could potentially reconcile the two measurements.
+When measured against only the point source covariance, the C26 best-fit parameters lie at a Mahalanobis distance of $6.9\sigma$, while the point source best-fit values lie at a distance of $2.5\sigma$ from the C26 posterior.
+For three degrees of freedom, the point source analysis therefore assigns negligible probability to the C26 central value if its uncertainties are ignored.
+On the other hand, the point-source derived central value is acceptable under the C26 constraints with $p=0.11$.
+The combined constraint allows a compromise solution with $p=0.21$.